 Safely preparing holiday foods ahead of time

-Make your holiday a little less stressful by preparing some foods ahead of time.
+Make your holiday a little less stressful by preparing some food ahead of time.

-First, know how many people you will be serving so you can make the appropriate amount of food.
+Know how many people will be served to make the appropriate amount of food.
 Also limit the number of items you serve.
-There may be certain foods that are family traditions which may make limiting your items difficult, but just start a new tradition with a less number of foods.
+There may be certain foods that are family traditions, which may make limiting your items difficult.
+Why not start a new tradition with less food?
 Assign favorite dishes to different family members.
 Ensure everyone is aware of any allergens that may be used to prepare food you serve.
 That includes the food brought in by other visitors.

-University of Nebraska indicates that making casseroles the day ahead can be very helpful on time.
+The University of Nebraska states that making casseroles a day ahead can be very helpful when saving time.
 Assemble the casserole, place the item in the refrigerator and bake the next day.
 It tastes just as fresh as if you created it the day of the event.

 Other foods that can be prepared a day or two ahead are cakes, pies and other baked goods.
-These foods can be stored for many days ahead as long as they are properly stored in a refrigerator.
+These foods can be stored for many days ahead if they are properly stored in a refrigerator.
 One recommendation is to keep them in airtight containers in a cool, dry place.
-Cakes and pies could be prepared and frozen for the special day.
+Cakes and pies can be prepared and frozen for the special day.
 Make sure to wrap them several times with plastic to keep them airtight.
 Be aware that some pies, such as a pumpkin pie, must be cooked to be stored correctly.
 Fruit pies can be frozen unbaked, thawed and baked the day of the event or the night before.
 If baking them while frozen allow extra time for baking.